 Prominent ANC leaders on the list who have been implicated in allegations of corruption include Nomvula Mokonyane, Bathabile Dlamini, Gwede Mantashe, Malusi Gigaba and Mosebenzi Zwane.

 ANC spokesman Dakota Legoete said even those who are subjected to investigations before chapter nine institutions such as the Public Protector, could be asked to step aside.
-Public Enterprises Minister Pravin Gordhan is under investigation by the public protector over a pension payout to former South African Revenue Service deputy commissioner Ivan Pillay.
+Public enterprise minister Pravin Gordhan is under investigation by the public protector over a pension payout to former SA Revenue Service deputy commissioner Ivan Pillay.